Cornell's Harassment of the Vengalattore Labs

-When Cornell's deceit was called out, and following complaints lodged against administrators by Prof. Vengalattore's students, in May 2016, Cornell gave Prof. Vengalattore and his research group a 5-week ultimatum after which access to their labs and ongoing federal research would be barred.
+When Cornell's deceit was called out, and following complaints lodged against the responsible administrators by Prof. Vengalattore's students, in May 2016, Cornell gave Prof. Vengalattore and his research group a 5-week ultimatum to leave Cornell after which access to their labs and ongoing federal research would be barred.
 Prof. Vengalattore filed a lawsuit against Cornell University and Gretchen Ritter in June 2016, immediately following which an interim restraining order was issued against Gretchen Ritter and Cornell University requiring Cornell to cease the harassment and disruption of Prof. Vengalattore's research group.
 (TRO)

-In November 2016, a New York State Supreme Court decided in favor of Prof. Vengalattore, calling out Cornell for its "arbitrary and capricious" actions and violations of Prof. Vengalattore's due process rights.
+In November 2016, a New York State Supreme Court decided in favor of Prof. Vengalattore, calling out Cornell for its "arbitrary and capricious" actions, unfair tenure review and multiple violations of Prof. Vengalattore's due process rights.
 (Court Order)

 These pages collate the publicly available documents re the matter, accessible through the Schuyler County Clerk's Office, New York.

-Over the intervening period since 2014, Cornell has acted in bad-faith and against Prof. Vengalattore and his research group.
-Multiple complaints have been lodged against several Department and University Administrators (Gretchen Ritter, Erich Mueller, Jeevak Parpia, Ritchie Patterson etc) in response to their harassment, discrimination, solicitation of false allegations and bogus Title IX complaints, theft of research equipment and other retaliatory actions against Prof. Vengalattore and his group.
+Over the intervening period since 2014, Cornell has repeatedly acted in bad-faith against Prof. Vengalattore and his research group.
+Multiple complaints have been lodged against several Physics Department and University Administrators (Gretchen Ritter, Erich Mueller, Jeevak Parpia, Ritchie Patterson etc) in response to their harassment, discrimination, solicitation of false allegations and bogus Title IX complaints, theft of research equipment and other retaliatory actions against Prof. Vengalattore and his group.
 These pages also include the publicly available documents re the matter.

 The timeline of Cornell's actions against Prof. Vengalattore and his group can be viewed here.